 Who is Jael in the Bible?

 Jael was married to Heber the Kenite, a descendant of Jethro, Moses’ father-in-law.
-She became an Israeli hero for killing the Canaanite general Sisera, the commander of King Jabin’s army from Hazor.
+She became an Israeli hero for killing the general of Israel’s enemy, the Canaanite Sisera.
+He was the commander of King Jabin’s army from Hazor.

-Barak, under the leadership of Deborah the Judge, defeated Sisera’s army.
+Prior to Sisera’s encounter with Jael, Barak, under the leadership of Deborah the Judge, had defeated Sisera’s army.
 Sisera then fled the carnage and ended up in the Kenite camp where Jael lived.
 Jael’s husband was on peaceful terms with the King of Jabin and Sisera had reason to believe he would be in good hands among them.

 Unfortunately for him, that was not the case.
 When he approached Jael’s tent, she invited him in, gave him some warm milk, covered him with a blanket, and then while he slept, she drove a tent peg through his skull.
 When Barak approached the camp in pursuit of Sisera, she delivered Sisera’s lifeless body to him.